 Our Practice Development Officers have been coordinating the distribution of these masks, adhering to the DoH Distribution of PPE through PHNs guidance.

-As per the department’s guidelines, we are prioritising dispatch to practices, pharmacies and above-mentioned health care service providers in Western Sydney who are:
+As per the DoH’s guidelines, we are prioritising dispatch to practices, pharmacies and above-mentioned health care service providers in Western Sydney who are:

-- in these areas where there is limited supply,
+- In these areas where there is a limited supply;

 Should you have any questions or inquiries, please contact our Helpdesk on 8811 7117.

-Practices should refer the NSW Health website for the latest COVID-19 clinics.
+Practices should refer to the NSW Health website for the latest COVID-19 clinics.

 - Arrange further assessment and testing, either at your practice (noting the infection control requirements and you will need to organise specimen collection) a COVID-19 Pathology Collection Centre, GP-led Respiratory Clinic or COVID-19 Clinic.
 Visit our COVID-19 Testing Locations in Western Sydney webpage for locations, opening hours and referral requirements.